Authored by the expert who managed and guided the team behind the Philippines Property Pack

 What property type will give the best return in Davao City over 5 years as of 2026?

-As of early 2026, one-bedroom and compact two-bedroom condos in proven Davao City corridors are expected to deliver the best total return over the next five years, combining steady capital appreciation with consistent rental income.
+As of 2026, small and mid-sized condos in prime Davao City locations are expected to give the best total return over the next 5 years.

 How will new infrastructure projects affect property prices in Davao City over 5 years?